Khovanov homology from Floer cohomology: Algebra

-of $\scrA-\scrA$-bimodules is equivariant.
-If $\scrF$ has an adjoint, cf. Section \ref{sec:adjunctions}, this map gives rise to the unit of the adjunction. \end{rem} By Theorem \ref{Thm:Pure}, the pure equivariant structures on $\scrA$ and $\scrB$ induce quasi-equivalences of these categories with their cohomological categories.
+By Theorem \ref{Thm:Pure}, the pure equivariant structures on $\scrA$ and $\scrB$ induce quasi-equivalences of these categories with their cohomological categories.
 We say that $\scrF$ is formal if there is an equivalence of functors between $H \scrF$ and the composition